Sophie Lacaze: Life

 Lacaze was born in Lourdes.
 She studied music at the Conservatoire de Toulouse, and continued at the Ecole Normale de Musique de Paris, where she received the Composition Prize.
 Afterwards, she studied with Allain Gaussin, Philippe Manoury and Antoine Tisné in France, and with Franco Donatoni and Ennio Morricone in Italy.
 She also engaged in music theatre with Georges Aperghis at the Centre Acanthes, and attended Pierre Boulez's courses in Collège de France.
 In 2002, she was invited for a residency at the Electronic Music Unit of the Elder Conservatorium of Music, University of Adelaide (Australia).

 After having travelled in several countries, especially in Australia and Belgium, she came back to France in 2006.

 In 2009, she was the first woman to receive the Grand Prix Lycéen des Compositeurs (France), and in 2010, the SACEM gave her the Claude Arrieu Prize for her body of work.
 In 2012, she was a laureate of the Beaumarchais-SACD association.

 In 2023, Lacaze won the ‘100 femmes de culture’ award, which aims to highlight the inspiring and creative voices of French-speaking women in the arts.

 Her compositions, which range from works for solo instruments to chamber and orchestral music, as well as three operas and works with tape, are regularly performed in more than 20 countries by leading ensembles and orchestras including the BBC Symphony Orchestra, the Orchestre Philharmonique de Radio France, the Luxembourg Philharmonic Orchestra, the Orchestre national des Pays de la Loire, the Orchestre national d'Auvergne, I Solisti Veneti, the National Radio Orchestra of Romania and the French Flute Orchestra.

-Unsubdued but attentive to musical trends and schools, Lacaze has developed an original aesthetics that seeks to give back to music its first vocations, such as ritual, incantation, dance, and its links with nature, and in which the sound is essential.

 Sophie Lacaze is also a committed artist who champions classical and contemporary music.
 She founded, and for several years directed, the Printemps Musical d'Annecy, a multi-disciplinary festival with a section dedicated to musical creation.
 She then went on to direct the Turbulences Sonores Festival in Montpellier, in collaboration with musicologist Guilherme Carvalho.
 In September 2018, she was appointed director of the Musiques Démesurées festival in Clermont-Ferrand.

 In March 2013, with pianist Nathalie Négro, she founded the French association of women composers Plurielles 34, of which she was president until September 2020.

 She taught composition and music history at the Université Paul Valéry in Montpellier for twelve years.